 After completing his primary school under such testing circumstances, Donny went on to high school at Plett Secondary where he obtained his Gr 12 diploma.
 After school he enrolled at South Cape College where he completed one year of Hospitality training.

 He soon came to realise that he preferred the retail industry and it just so happened that Isabelle had a contact at one of the local sport shops.
 The owner was so impressed with Donny’s excellent people skills that he employed him immediately.

-Donovan has been permanently employed at Plett Sports for two years now and is still going strong.
-He recently acquired his Code 10 drivers license, which enables him to drive heavy vehicles and will stand him in good stead in his future career.
+Donovan has been permanently employed at Plett Sports for many years now and is still going strong.
+He recently acquired his Code 10 drivers license which enables him to drive heavy vehicles and will stand him in good stead in his future career.
 All of this happened thanks to his godparents and Born in Africa’s support.